The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Average train duration||6 h 25 min|

-Travel by train between Trier, Germany and Amsterdam, Netherlands is: Fully open.
+Travel by train between Trier, Germany and Amsterdam, Netherlands is: Unrestricted.

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-The above information was last checked on 9/14/21.
-Remember to check the latest COVID-19 travel safety regulations for your train between Trier and Amsterdam closer to your date of departure here
+The above information was last checked on 9/26/22.
+Remember to check the latest COVID-19 travel safety regulations for your train from Trier to Amsterdam closer to your date of departure here

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/15/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Trier from Amsterdam.
+Last checked on 9/28/22.
+Remember to check the latest COVID-19 travel safety regulations for your train to Trier from Amsterdam closer to your date of departure here here.

 Here are some other resources that might have the information you need